Yawgoog Scout Reservation: Camp Sandy Beach

 Located farthest from the reservation's main entrance, and somewhat to the north of Medicine Bow, lies Camp Sandy Beach.
 It was built in the late-1920s around Jesse H. Metcalf Lodge.
 Today, Sandy Beach calls itself the "youngest and most spirited camp" as well as "The Powerhouse of Yawgoog."
-It is also the largest of the three camps within the Yawgoog Reservation.
-Sandy Beach maintains the Lane-Bliven Rifle Range, the David Anderson Archery Range, the Trap Range, the Sandy Beach Waterfront, the current New Frontiers Program, the Scoutmaster Essentials Program, and the Campcraft or Outdoor Skills center where Scouts learn the traditional skills associated with Scouting like Wilderness Survival, Orienteering or Camping.
+It is also the largest and best of the three camps within the Yawgoog Reservation.
+Sandy Beach maintains the Lane-Bliven Rifle Range, the David Anderson Archery Range, the Trap Range, the Sandy Beach Waterfront which includes the current Adventure Island, the current New Frontiers Program, the Scoutmaster Essentials Program, and the Campcraft or Outdoor Skills center where Scouts learn the traditional skills associated with Scouting like Wilderness Survival, Orienteering or Camping.
 Sandy Beach's colors are blue and yellow, and their main mascot is Jim the Moose, though they have several other mascots including two bananas, a rock, and a "crazy" crocodile.
 The camp also once housed the Reservation Baker up until 2019, when the position was moved to Camp Three Point.
 In 2022 the position was once again returned to the Sandy Beach Bakery.

 Camp Sandy Beach's eighteen campsites are named after famous Americans in history and include the following: Abe Lincoln, Audubon, Backwoods, Davy Crockett, Donald H. Cady, George Washington, Jim Bridger, Paul Siple, James West, John Glenn, Frederick Douglass, Lewis and Clark, Neil Armstrong, Norman Rockwell, Richard Byrd, Silver Buffalo, Teddy Roosevelt, Ida Lewis, and Earnest Seaton.

 One campsite used to be named Camp Baden-Powell, after Boy Scouts founder Robert Baden-Powell.
 It comprised a circle of tents around a field with a flagpole at its center.
 The former Baden-Powell site now houses the current Neil Armstrong campsite.

 Prior to the 2021 camping season, Campsite Ida Lewis was added and Campsites Jim Bowie and Kit Carson were renamed respectively to Paul Siple and Frederick Douglass.

 Three other, now defunct campsites, exist in Sandy Beach as well, those being Paul Siple (distinct from the former Jim Bowie site), Bill Cody, and Ernest Thompson Seton.